What Are Service Dogs for Autism Spectrum Disorder

 A few which are especially helpful to a person with autism are:

 • Barrier – In crowded and/or claustrophobic situations, an autism service dog can act as a buffer to provide their handler with needed space.
-The ASD can increase their owner’s personal bubble by standing between their handler and other people so that their owner is at ease and comfortable.
+Autism service dogs can increase their owner’s personal bubble by standing between their handler and other people so that their owner is at ease and comfortable.
 These acts can create an environment, anywhere in the world, where a person with autism can more easily integrate with the situation, communicate effectively, navigate physically, and feel more comfortable and confident about the entire process.

 Working together with your autism service dogs and trainers, you can determine what tasks would best suit your unique situation and then begin training your service animal for that specific function.
-Our blog has this amazing companion post to provide more details.

 Emotional Support Dog vs. Psychiatric Service Dog: What’s the Difference?